 How does it work?

-Water to operate the sand bypass system is taken from the Broadwater via twin low pressure, high volume turbine pumps to the control building where twin high pressure centrifugal pumps boost the water pressure to that required for activation of the ket pumps.
+Water to operate the sand bypass system is taken from the Broadwater via twin low pressure, high volume turbine pumps to the control building where a high pressure centrifugal pump boosts the water pressure to that required for activation of the jet pumps.
 Sand on the seabed in the vicinity of the operating pumps is forced into the system in a water/sand mix and returned to the shore through the gravity fed flume.
 Here it is discharged into a conical shaped concrete hopper where excess water is decanted back to the ocean while concentrated sand slurry is pumped by a variable speed centrifugal pump through an underground pipeline, under the seaway entrance to discharge onto the southern ocean beach on South Stradbroke Island.

 The system may be operated with a varying number of selected jet pumps to give optimum performance.
 Computer control and monitoring ensures maximum economy and efficiency of the operation.
 Pumping operations are normally conducted at night during off-peak power periods.
 Read about how we’re improving the operational efficiency of the Sandbypass system.

 The Southport Bar was incredibly dangerous until 1986 when the Gold Coast Seaway was opened.
 Predominant southeasterly winds, the significant northern drift of sand and wave climate combined to move an estimated 500,000 cubic metres of sand along the south-east Queensland coast each year.
 Over time the Nerang River mouth moved northward by up to 60 metres each year, causing land erosion and changing sandbanks at the bar and adjoining Broadwater.
 The sand bypass system was provided for in the design of the Gold Coast Seaway as it was recognised that the breakwaters would not be effective for long without a solution to the littoral drift problem.
 The large-capacity fixed-sand bypassing system is an integral part of the design of the seaway.